Creating bespoke art glass

 Reflection

-Mirrors can produce the illusion of space, maximise a room’s lighting, create a sharp professional look and even make a statement.
-But standard mirror panels can be very limiting within a design.
+Mirrors can create the illusion of more space, enhance a room’s lighting, add a sleek, professional feel, and serve as a design statement.
+However, traditional mirror panels can often restrict design possibilities.

-Proto Glass Studios have the unique ability of applying mirror by screen-printing so we can offer decorative mirror glass to reflect all or specific areas in any design/pattern with the unprinted glass remaining clear.
-This printed mirror, often combined with other processes, can also be offered in a variety of colours and be mirrored both sides or with colour backings.
-We also offer a range of antique and textured mirrors.
+At Proto Glass Studios, we have the unique ability to apply mirrors through screen-printing, allowing us to produce decorative mirror glass that can reflect specific areas or entire designs while leaving the unprinted sections clear.
+This printed mirror can be combined with other techniques, offered in a range of colours, mirrored on both sides, or backed with coloured finishes.
+We also provide a selection of antique and textured mirrors.

 Privacy